Want to know which Hyundai Kona years excel and which lag behind?

 Best & Worst Years for Hyundai Kona 1st Generation (2018-Present)

 The first-gen Kona hit the streets with a bang.
-It caught eyes with its contemporary design, enjoyable driving experience, and a lineup of engine options – including an eco-friendly electric version for the environmentally-minded drivers out there.
+It caught eyes with its modern design, pleasant driving experience, and a lineup of engine options – including an eco-friendly electric version for the environmentally-minded drivers out there.

 The Best Years: 2018, 2021, 2022, 2023

 What makes these years gleam?
-It’s all about advancements in tech, performance, and reliability.
+It’s all about progress in tech, effectiveness, and reliability.

 - A peppy 147-hp 2.0L MPI engine